 Mechanical Plant – including HVAC, ducts and other similar equipment installed within a building

 Architectural sound reduction is the acoustic technique used for reducing sound being transmitted between rooms or spaces.
-Particularly important in sectors such as residential to avoid noise becoming a nuisance between rooms, especially in multi-occupancy dwellings or in healthcare where privacy is a key requirement.
+Particularly important in sectors such as residential to avoid noise becoming a nuisance between rooms, especially in multi-occupancy dwellings or in healthcare and commercial/ office spaces where privacy is a key requirement.

 Two main types of noise are treated in order to achieve the performance levels required: